Witney Town FC

 Pre Season Friendly

-Witney of course is the home constituency of prime minister David Cameron, but let's not hold that against them!
+Witney, of course, is the home constituency of prime minister David Cameron, but let's not hold that against them!
 They currently play in the Hellenic League, despite having a ground worthy of a higher level.
 They were reformed as Witney United in 2001, following the demise of the former Witney Town, but have recently reverted back to their original name.
-They have been trying to get into the Southern League since their formation 11 years ago and have had some good season.
+They have been trying to get into the Southern League since their formation 11 years ago and have had some good seasons.
 But last year, they only just avoided relegation by way of a reprieve, due to Henley Town's demise.

 WITNEY COMMUNITY STADIUM is a smart and modern ground that would be good for many levels higher, I would imagine.
 The main stand, seating around 250 also houses the club bar and dressing rooms.
 There is cover opposite and behind the goal to the left.
 The other side is hard standing, with a grass bank behind.
 The club bar is pretty basic, though is more than OK for a pint, just nowt interesting on the cider front (Kopparberg, Magners & Strongbow).
 And as mentioned, the club shop is excellent.
 I would recommend a visit to anyone who has not been, I really enjoyed my time there.